MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-FileHash.md

 ### -Algorithm

-Specifies the cryptographic hash function to use for computing the hash value of the contents of the specified file.
+Specifies the cryptographic hash function to use for computing the hash value of the contents of the specified file or stream.
 A cryptographic hash function has the property that it is infeasible to find two different files with the same hash value.
 Hash functions are commonly used with digital signatures and for data integrity.
 The acceptable values for this parameter are:

 - SHA1
 - SHA256